PM Modi meets French President Macron on sidelines of G20 summit | Politics

 The meeting comes more than a month after the two leaders held a telephonic conversation, amidst Paris' strong criticism of the AUKUS (Australia-UK-US) security partnership.

+''The two leaders reaffirmed their commitment to cooperate in the Indo-Pacific, to find new and innovative ways to cooperate to further the objective of free, open and inclusive rules-based order in the region.
+There was also discussion on the forthcoming COP26 and Climate change related issues and the need to focus on climate finance,” Shringla added.

+India, the US and several other world powers have been talking about the need to ensure a free, open and thriving Indo-Pacific in the backdrop of China's rising military manoeuvring in the resource-rich region.

-During the telephonic conversation last month, the two leaders had agreed to ''act jointly'' in the Indo-Pacific to keep the region stable, rules-based and free from any hegemony.
+During the telephonic conversation last month, Modi and Macron had agreed to ''act jointly'' in the Indo-Pacific to keep the region stable, rules-based and free from any hegemony.

 At the time, the two had reviewed the increasing bilateral collaboration in the Indo-Pacific region and the important role that the India-France partnership plays in promoting stability and security in the region.